chen-mao/VM-WorkStation-tools/README.md

 # Initial username and Password are ubuntu/123
 ```

-## Furture
+# Furture
-1. The tool currently only supports ubuntu and will supports multiple version os,such as centos,kylin etc.
+1. The tool currently only supports ubuntu--cloud-server and will supports multiple version os.

-2. Support docker environment configuration.
-For example, Configure docker private repo.

-3. Open.
+2. Open.

 ## FAQ
-Frequently asked questions.